padmarajnidagundi/padmarajnidagundi/README.md

 My name is Padmaraj.
 I am deeply interested in computer science topics such as AI projects, software engineering, quantum computers, and software testing.

-- 🔭 I’m currently working on Javascript in my free time
+- 🔭 I’m currently working on JavaScript in my free time
 - 🌱 I’m currently advancing my skills in AI-driven testing
-- 👯 I’m looking to collaborate on AI driven software testing professional
+- 👯 I’m looking to collaborate on AI-driven software testing professional
 - 📫 How to reach me: padmaraj.nidagundi at gmail.com